 A substantial project component (short or longitudinal projects) will be developed in order to encourage different learning methods, thereby preparing students for the challenges of working life.
-Educational innovation and immersion in real companies challenges will be a component of the MSc's courses.
+Educational innovation and immersion in real companies challenges will be a component of the programme courses.

 These actions break down into three main areas:

 1. Expertise and skills view:

 - Onboarding seminar: Disrupt your Mind, which aims at getting students to think differently, or "outside the box".

 - Boot Camp Expertise: One week every semester on an advanced, current topic (Growth Hacking, Story Telling, Google Analytics, etc.) to acquire more skills.

 - Soft skills: Developing Negotiation, Leadership and Management skills of cross-disciplinary teams (important in digital marketing).

 2. Forward-looking, immersive view:

 - Study Trip: Visits of ecosystems in Provence (Oxatis, Aix-Marseille French-Tech partners) and a two-day trip to Paris for immersion in digital companies.

 - Conference cycle: The aim is to bring in an expert once a month to talk about specific themes (IOT, AI, Bitcoin, Blockchain, etc.).